-National Eat More Fruits and Vegetables Day is on May 25 this year, but it really should be every day, shouldn’t it?
+National Eat More Fruits and Vegetables Day is on May 25, but it really should be every day, shouldn’t it?
 Bright colors, good-for-you nutrients, delicious meals… It’s a day worth celebrating again and again.

-“Fuel Up with Dole” is the latest chapter in a multi-year nutrition alliance between Dole Food Company and The Walt Disney Company aimed at helping parents encourage their kids and families to make healthier food choices.
-For this campaign, the nutrition experts at Dole and the Dole Nutrition Institute worked closely with Disney-Pixar to create original fruit and vegetable recipes inspired by Cars 3 characters, such as this “Lightning Berry Smoothie” inspired by Lightening McQueen, made with green tea and blueberries, raspberries, banana, and pineapple.
+To celebrate, Dole and Disney created a multi-year nutrition alliance aimed at helping parents encourage their kids and families to make healthier food choices.
+For example, the nutrition experts at Dole and the Dole Nutrition Institute worked closely with Disney-Pixar to create original fruit and vegetable recipes inspired by Cars 3 characters.
+This “Lightning Berry Smoothie,” inspired by Lightening McQueen, contains green tea and blueberries, raspberries, banana, and pineapple.

 To celebrate National Eat More Fruits and Vegetables Day, we tried to come up with a recipe that our kids would love that would also pack in as many fruits and veggies as possible.
 That’s how we arrived at this Power Pita, which we’re calling a “powerhouse in a pocket.”

-This fun and colorful sandwich incorporates both fruits and vegetables, starting with Dole’s Chopped Poppy Seed Salad Kit – complete with lettuce, kale, cabbage, Brussels sprouts, carrots, pepitas, cranberries, and yogurt-poppy seed dressing – along with turkey and a little kick from some (surprise!) strawberry slices.
+This fun and colorful sandwich incorporates both fruits and vegetables, starting with Dole’s Chopped Poppy Seed Salad Kit.
+The salad comes with with lettuce, kale, cabbage, Brussels sprouts, carrots, pepitas, cranberries, and yogurt-poppy seed dressing.
+We added some turkey and a little kick from some (surprise!) strawberry slices.

 - 1 bag Dole Chopped Poppy Seed Salad